Dempsey and Makepeace: Premise

 Two double-length episodes were produced, the first being the pilot ("Armed and Extremely Dangerous"), with the second the series 3 two-part opener ("The Burning").

-At the height of the series' popularity, and during season 2 particularly, the British tabloid press hounded the lead actors for off-screen stories regarding their then-budding personal relationship.
+At the height of the series' popularity, and during series 2 particularly, the British tabloid press hounded the lead actors for off-screen stories regarding their then-budding personal relationship.

-Much of the show's draw came from the good-natured "will they or won’t they" interplay and a slowly evolving romance between the main protagonists, made possible by the obvious chemistry between the two lead actors.
-The show ended with an episode directed by Michael Brandon himself where Dempsey and Makepeace are forced to confront at least some of their feelings for one another.
+Much of the show's appeal came from the good-natured "will they or won’t they" interplay and a slowly evolving romance between the protagonists, made possible by the obvious chemistry between the two lead actors.
+The show ended with an episode directed by Michael Brandon where Dempsey and Makepeace are forced to confront at least some of their feelings for one another.
 Makepeace leaves the force after having a vision of Dempsey being shot and killed in the line of duty.
 Dempsey tries to get her to return, after Dempsey's new partner—an old female friend of Makepeace—visits Makepeace to have a chat with Harry, it is implied from the conversation Makepeace is in love with Dempsey and can't bear to see anything happen to him.
 Dempsey gets her to help him when his new partner is injured.
 In the final scene it looks like they are going to join up as partners again as a call comes over the police radio they both smile at each other.